julianschuler/organizer/README.md

 ## Changing the layout
-To change the layout, exit the program if running, make your changes in [`organizer.conf`](organizer.conf), delete or move `organizer.db` and start the program again.
-Attention: Since all the items are saved in `organizer.db`, they are lost after this step and have to be added again!
+To change the layout, exit the program if running, make your changes in [`organizer.conf`](organizer.conf), delete or move `organizer.json` and start the program again.
+Attention: Since all the items are saved in `organizer.json`, they are lost after this step and have to be added again!

+Alternatively, the file `organizer.json` can be edited manually to keep the items.

 ## How to use